π

 30 minute standup

-We like to sync very regularly about priorities because moving quickly causes them to shift often.
+We don't have 'sprints' in the standard sense.
+We find it impossible to plan 2 weeks in advance if we're updating the product daily.
 We have a 30 minute meeting each morning in which we discuss priorities for the day, almost like a mini sprint planning.

 We try to keep all other meetings to an absolute minimum.
 If you need to talk to someone we hope you can ping them on the side to set something up or just walk up to them in person to chat.

 Sometimes we'll have a 2 hour whiteboard session working through design challenges.
 Sometimes we're fixing bugs or building completely new features.
 It all counts.
-As long as most of the day is spent doing this we're succeeding.
+As long as most of the day is spent doing this we're doing the right thing.

 Throughout the week we find many small issues with the product that aren't worth fixing immediately .
 We call these "papercuts".
 They're not anything urgent but they can add up and really ruin a users experience on the platform.
 On Friday we take the entire day to tackle those.
 This helps avoid easily fixable issues falling to the 'low priority' section of the backlog to gather dust.